mikeszumski/Project_One_Repo/README.md

 * _CDC Data:_ Mortality nationwide from 2018 - 2022, including cause of death.
 Certain fields (location and date of death) are redacted to protect the privacy of the decedent and families.

 * _National Outbreak Reporting System (NORS)_ Reports of foodborne and waterborne disease outbreaks, as well as diseases spread by contact with environmental sources, infected people or animals.
-An outbreak is defined as two or more infections from same source.